 - Organizations: provides careful write-ups and contact information for organizations affiliated with the religious right and those opposing it

 - Suggested Readings, Multimedia Resources, Glossary & Subject Index

 Comprehensive in its scope, this work offers easy-to-read, pertinent information for those seeking to understand the religious right and its evolving role in American society.
-A must for libraries of all sizes, university religion departments, activists, high schools and for those interested in the evolving role of the religious right.
+A must for libraries of all sizes, university religion departments, activists, high schools and for those interested in this fascinating and timely subject.